xehrad/form-json/README.md

 #### Files

 The `form-json` also supports file uploads.
-The values of files are themselves structured as objects and contain a `type` field indicating the MIME type, a `name` field containing the file name, and a `body` field with the file's content as base64.
+The values of files are themselves structured as objects and contain a `type` field indicating the MIME type, a `name` field containing the file name, and a `body` field with the file"s content as base64.
 ```html
 <form hx-ext="form-json" hx-post="/test">
     <input type="file" name="document">